The Air I Breathe: Production

 Jieho Lee wrote the script for The Air I Breathe in 2003.
 He later sent it to several producers, including Lawrence Bender and John Woo, and eventually teamed up with Paul Schiff.

+Schiff brought the film to Emilio Diez Barroso (the chairman of NALA Investments and founder of NALA Films), who financed it with money raised from private investors, "state subsidies" and "film subsidy programs" such as the fund run by the Mexico film institute Imcine.
+Diez Barroso, Caamaño-Loquet, and Schiff served as producers, in association with Paul Schiff Productions (whose Tai Duncan co-executive produced with Christopher Pratt).

 The casting process took Lee about two years to complete.
 In an April 2008 interview, he stated: "I was lucky but also very prepared.
 I drew storyboards, had my musical inspiration and did research on every single actor I'd met down to their dog's name […] It was a difficult, lonely process.
 I thought I was going crazy and wondered what I was doing with my life.
 But we had people who believed in it".
-For instance, Sarah Michelle Gellar, who described the story as "one of the most beautiful and different scripts that I ever read", was the first actor to be cast after having been "following that script for a couple of years".
+For instance, Sarah Michelle Gellar, who described it as "one of the most beautiful and different scripts that I ever read", was the first actor to be cast after having been "following that script for a couple of years".
 Given the film's limited budget, the director, cinematographer and executive producer all appeared as minor characters.

 Filmed in Mexico City, The Air I Breathe had a 29-day shoot and over 50 location changes.
 Lee described the filming as "madness", and said: "We were running everywhere.
 It was so crazy.
 I think I got sick because I didn't sleep at all".

-Diez Barroso and NALA Films financed the film, with money raised from private investors, "state subsidies" and "film subsidy programs" such as the fund run by the Mexico film institute Imcine.
-Diez Barroso, Caamaño-Loquet, and Schiff, who brought the production to NALA, served as producers, in association with Paul Schiff Productions (whose Tai Duncan co-executive produced with Christopher Pratt).